tuiwidgets/tuiwidgets/doc/ZTerminal.rst

    If a new main widget is set, various widget related state in the ZTerminal instance is cleared (e.g. focus, keyboard grab, pending layouting).

+   The geometry of the main widget overwritten by the terminal size in most cases.
+   The size of the main widget can be influenced by setting the widget's minimum size.
+   The position of the widget's geometry is ignored and the widget is always placed in the top-left corner of the terminal.

 .. cpp:function:: ZPainter painter()